The Ultimate In Birding Tours

 Classic Philippines: Days 20-22 In contrast to the frenetic bustle of Manila, Palawan has a distinctly calmer and more relaxed atmosphere, as do most of the provincial regions of the Philippines.
 Indeed, it almost seems that the island is one large friendly village.

 During our stay, we will visit a series of forested localities accessible from Puerto Princesa.
 The choice of locations will depend on the most recent birding information.
-For example, Puerto Princesa Subterranean River (formerly St Paul’s) National Park that lies on the northwest coast of Palawan near Sabang may or may not be included.
+For example, Puerto Princesa Subterranean River (formerly St Paul’s) National Park which lies on the northwest coast of Palawan near Sabang may or may not be included.
 The scenery in the park is beautiful with forest reaching right down to the coast from towering limestone crags.
 There are some attractive beaches here, but undoubtedly the park’s best-known attraction for the general visitor is the famous ‘underground river’ (a large cave system).
 The park used to be regularly visited by birders, but the habituated male Palawan Peacock-Pheasant that made the location famous eventually disappeared and so these days it is less often included in an itinerary.

 There are many interesting birds to see on Palawan.
 The most spectacular of these is surely the strikingly beautiful Palawan Peacock-Pheasant.
 This little-known and uncommon species is extremely secretive.
 In common with the other peacock-pheasants, it has a loud, strident and somewhat discordant call, and we may hear one, but we would normally have to be very lucky to see one.
 From time to time, however, there has been a male that became habituated to humans and remarkably tame, and so we have in the past enjoyed ultra-close views of this stunning little pheasant.
 We can only hope this is also the case during our visit.